V4Fire/Client/src/components/friends/daemons/README.md

 ### [immediate = `false`]

-If true, the daemon function is called immediately when the listener event fires.
+If set to `true`, the daemon function is called immediately when the listener event is triggered.

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';